-At the conclusion of the investigation, the Coordinator or administrative designee will meet with the complainant and, to the extent possible with respect to confidentiality laws, provide the complainant with information about the investigation, including any actions necessary to resolve the incident/situation.
-However, the Coordinator or administrative designee will not reveal confidential information related to other students or employees.
+At the conclusion of the investigation, the Director or designee will, to the extent possible with respect to confidentiality laws, provide the complainant with information about the investigation and resolution of the incident/situation.
+However, the Director or designee will not reveal confidential information related to other students or employees.